ikezedev/ikezedev/README.md

 - 👋 Hi, I’m @ikezedev
 - Account moved from [@iykekings](https://github.com/iykekings)
-- 👀 I’m interested in Rust, WebAssembly and everything Web(as far as it is with Typescript)
+- 👀 I’m interested in Rust, WebAssembly, Typescript and everything Web
 - 🌱 I’m currently working with Rust and Kotlin
 - 💞️ I’m looking to collaborate on impactful projects
-- 📫 How to reach me iykekings36@gmail.com

 <!---
 ikezedev/ikezedev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.